IshitaShitut/MoireElectronicBands/README.md

 num neighbours        : 	     # Number of neigbouring cells to scan for convergence e field z             :              # in meV
-onsite energy         :              # in meV
+onsite energy         :              # in meV (For each type of atom, the onsite energy
+                                     #         has to be specified, seperated with , )

 output file name      :
 output file location  :